Noise nuisance

 • car and intruder alarms.

-If you cannot resolve the issue by discussing it with the person causing the disturbance, and if the problem is persistent, you should report the noise to us:
+If you cannot resolve the issue by discussing it with the person causing the disturbance, and if the problem is persistent, you can report the noise to us.

 Construction site noise